 (Originally published in The Booked Anthology)

-Richard Thomas is the author of six books—Disintegration, The Breaker, Transubstantiate, Herniated Roots, Staring Into the Abyss, and The Soul Standard.
+Richard Thomas is the author of six books—the novels Disintegration and Breaker, The Soul Standard, and Transubstantiate, as well as the collections Herniated Roots and Staring Into the Abyss.
 His over 100 stories in print include Cemetery Dance, PANK, Gargoyle, Weird Fiction Review, Midwestern Gothic, Arcadia, Qualia Nous, Chiral Mad 2, and Shivers VI.
-Visit www.whatdoesnotkillme.com for more information.